-Arbutus Constructions Limited Summary of significant accounting policies and other explanatory information for the year ended 31 March 2019
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2019

-Note - 22 Segment Reporting:
+Segment Reporting:

-Considering the nature of Company's business and operations and based on the information available with the management, there are no reportable segments (business and/or geographical) in accordance with the requirements of Indian Accounting Standard (Ind AS) - 108 on Segment Reporting as specified under Section 133 of the Companies Act, 2013 ("the Act") read together with the Companies (Indian Accounting Standards) Rules, 2015 (as amended).
-Hence, no further disclosures are required in respect of reportable segments, under Ind AS 108, other than those already provided in the financial statements.
+The Chief Operating Decision Maker (CODM) evaluates the Company's performance and allocates resources based on analysis of various performance indicators pertaining to business as a single segment.
+Considering the nature of Company's business and operations and based on the information available with the Chief Operating Decision Maker, there are no reportable segments (business and/or geographical) in accordance with the requirements of Indian Accounting Standard (Ind AS) - 108 on Segment Reporting as specified under Section 133 of the Companies Act, 2013 ("the Act") read together with the Companies (Indian Accounting Standards) Rules, 2015 (as amended).
+Accordingly, the amounts appearing in the financial statements relate to the Company's single business segment.